DavAnders/cli-content-agg/README.md

 This project fetches news articles from NewsAPI and displays the subjectivity and polarity of the content.
 It also provides the functionality to dump article data into a Go API.

+## Why?
+There are a lot of news sources, and a lot of opinions.
+With this tool, you get to sidestep the tedium of manual searches and dive straight into understanding the vibe of the articles through sentiment analysis.
+Further insight into trends or other data manipulation can be done once an API is setup to receive the data.

 ## Setup

 ### Prerequisites